• Discover Bendigo’s Heritage

 You can’t leave Bendigo without seeing the former 19th century Sandhurst Gaol.
 Today it’s the epitome of heritage space reimagined.
 In a feat of architectural adaptation, it boasts the 1000-seat Ulumbarra Theatre, hosting music, stories, dance, comedy and community celebrations worth applauding.

-Events such as Heritage & Hidden Spaces Wine Walk and monthly high tea and tours at Fortuna Villa, showcase the stunning gold rush architecture of Bendigo.
+Events such as Heritage & Hidden Spaces Wine Walk and monthly high tea and tours at Langley Estate, showcase the stunning gold rush architecture of Bendigo.